alexiBre/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/apps/index.md

 #### List apps by name

-Enumerates all applications by the application name
+Enumerates all apps by the app name

 ##### Request example